eigenvector32/nexxtporter/readme.md

 * Export nametable data as binary files
 * Export nametable pattern data as binary files
 * Render pngs using CHR and palette data
+* Render pngs of the nametable shown in Nexxt

 There is a complete working example of a configuration file at the end of this document.